 Every Android phone has a "recovery“ partition which is by default used for performing factory resets using an OEM’s preloaded tools.
-However, this partition can be modified in order to replace the default tools by third-party recovery tools such as TWRP or CWM.
+However, this partition can be modified in order to replace the default tools by third-party recovery tools such as

 These recoveries are (unlike the stock ones) capable of modifying all the internal system partitions of your phone or tablet (they need this capability in order to flash custom firmware).